ppartha03/Semantic-Loss-Dialogue-Generation/README.md

 @inproceedings{
   parthasarathi2021Semantic,
-  author       = {Parthasarathi, Prasanna and Abdelsalam, Mohamed and Chandar, Sarath and Pineau, Joelle}, title        = {A Brief Study on the Effects of Training Generative Dialogue Models with a Semantic loss}, year         = {2021}, booktitle    = {Proceedings of the 22nd Annual SIGdial Meeting on Discourse and Dialogue},
+  author       = {Parthasarathi, Prasanna and Abdelsalam, Mohamed and Pineau, Joelle and Chandar, Sarath}, title        = {A Brief Study on the Effects of Training Generative Dialogue Models with a Semantic loss}, year         = {2021}, booktitle    = {Proceedings of the 22nd Annual SIGdial Meeting on Discourse and Dialogue},